In 95 percent of all emergencies, the victim or bystander provides the first immediate assistance on the scene. Would you know what to do?

 Purpose of the Program

 CERT promotes a partnering between emergency management and response agencies and the people in the community that they serve.
 The goal is to train members of neighborhoods and workplaces in basic response skills.
-Then CERT teams are formed and maintained as part of the emergency response capability for their area.

 If there is a natural or man-made event that overwhelms or delays the community’s professional responders, CERT members can assist others by applying the basic response and organizational skills that they learned during their CERT training.
 These skills can help save and sustain lives until help arrives.
 CERT members also can volunteer for special projects that improve a community’s preparedness.

 How does it work?

 The 22-hour CERT Basic Training Course is offered to meet the scheduling of the requesting organization or agency.
 Basic Courses can be delivered in two back-to-back weekends (Friday evening and all day Saturday for two weekends) or evenings and one weekend.
 There are nine units which present Disaster Preparedness, CERT Organization, fire safety and utilities management, Basic First Aid, Light Search and Rescue, Disaster Psychology, and Terrorism and CERT.